 | Tor over VPN | None | Yes | Hidden | Encrypted |

 Reading the table.
-Without VPN or HTTPS, the operator literally sees everything — that was the norm in 2015, now rare in 2026 thanks to the widespread adoption of HTTPS.
-With HTTPS but no VPN, the operator still sees all domains via SNI and DNS, which is enough to reconstruct your browsing history to the second.
-Enabling DoH (for example Firefox with Cloudflare DNS, or Chrome with "Use secure DNS" enabled) closes the DNS leak but lets the SNI through — a partial improvement.
-The VPN closes everything at once because it encrypts the entire IP layer: the operator only sees an encrypted tunnel to a remote server.
-Tor over VPN adds anonymisation on the VPN provider side, useful for high-stakes uses (journalistic sources, whistleblowers) but unnecessary for everyday privacy.
+Without VPN or HTTPS, the operator sees everything - that was the norm in 2015, now rare in 2026 thanks to broad HTTPS uptake.
+With HTTPS but no VPN, the operator still sees all domains via SNI and DNS, which is enough to rebuild your browsing history to the second.
+Turning on DoH (say Firefox with Cloudflare DNS, or Chrome with "Use secure DNS" on) closes the DNS leak but lets the SNI through - a partial gain.
+The VPN closes everything at once because it encrypts the whole IP layer: the operator only sees an encrypted tunnel to a remote server.
+Tor over VPN adds anonymity on the VPN provider side.
+It is useful for high-stakes needs (journalistic sources, whistleblowers) but not needed for everyday privacy.

-One important point often overlooked: even with an active VPN, radio-level metadata remains observable.
-The operator knows that a device identified by a MAC address connected at a given time, transferred a given volume, and stayed connected for a given number of minutes.
-On iOS 14+ and Android 10+, per-SSID MAC randomisation mitigates long-term tracking.
-To go further, you need to disable background Wi-Fi probing and manually change the MAC address — the procedure and limits of this practice are detailed in our MAC spoofing on public Wi-Fi guide.
+One key point that often gets missed: even with an active VPN, radio-level metadata can still be seen.
+The operator knows that a device with a given MAC address joined at a given time, moved a given volume, and stayed on for a given number of minutes.
+On iOS 14+ and Android 10+, per-SSID MAC randomisation curbs long-term tracking.
+To go further, you need to turn off background Wi-Fi probing and change the MAC address by hand - the steps and limits of this are laid out in our MAC spoofing on public Wi-Fi guide.

 Why HTTPS alone is NOT enough on public Wi-Fi

-This is the most persistent misconception on the topic.
-"I have HTTPS everywhere, so I'm protected" — the statement isn't wrong, it's just incomplete.
-Four structural leaks persist despite TLS encryption, and each one is sufficient for an operator or attacker to build a usable activity profile.
+This is the most stubborn myth on the topic.
+"I have HTTPS everywhere, so I'm safe" - the claim isn't wrong, it's just incomplete.
+Four deep leaks stay despite TLS encryption, and each one is enough for an operator or attacker to build a usable profile of your activity.

-Leak #1 — SNI (Server Name Indication) in cleartext.
-When your browser initiates a TLS handshake, it sends a ClientHello message containing the target domain name in cleartext in the SNI field.
-This field is necessary so that servers hosting multiple domains on the same IP can present the correct certificate.
-Consequence: even if the session content is encrypted (TLS 1.3, RFC 8446), the observer sees Host: netflix.com or Host: bbc.co.uk at the start of each connection.
-ECH (Encrypted Client Hello), an IETF draft being deployed by Cloudflare and Firefox since 2024, encrypts the SNI — but widespread adoption is not yet achieved as of May 2026, and the user cannot control its activation server-side.
+Leak #1 - SNI (Server Name Indication) in clear text.
+When your browser starts a TLS handshake, it sends a ClientHello message that holds the target domain name in clear text in the SNI field.
+This field is needed so that servers hosting many domains on the same IP can show the right certificate.
+The upshot: even if the session content is encrypted (TLS 1.3, RFC 8446), the watcher sees Host: netflix.com or Host: bbc.co.uk at the start of each connection.
+ECH (Encrypted Client Hello), an IETF draft that Cloudflare and Firefox have rolled out since 2024, encrypts the SNI.
+But broad uptake is not there yet as of May 2026, and the user can't control whether it is on at the server end.

-Leak #2 — DNS in cleartext (unless DoH/DoT).
-By default, your OS resolves domain names via cleartext UDP port 53 to the configured resolver (often the hotspot's resolver via DHCP, as described above).
-The operator therefore sees every DNS query.
-The fix exists: DoH (RFC 8484) encrypts DNS queries in HTTPS to an external resolver (Cloudflare 1.1.1.1, Google 8.8.8.8, Quad9 9.9.9.9).
+Leak #2 - DNS in clear text (unless DoH/DoT).
+By default, your OS looks up domain names via clear-text UDP port 53 to the set resolver (often the hotspot's resolver via DHCP, as noted above).
+So the operator sees every DNS query.
+The fix exists: DoH (RFC 8484) encrypts DNS queries in HTTPS to an outside resolver (Cloudflare 1.1.1.1, Google 8.8.8.8, Quad9 9.9.9.9).
 DoT (RFC 7858) does the same over TLS on port 853.
-Activation: Firefox about:config → network.trr.mode = 2, Chrome chrome://settings/security → Use secure DNS, Android 9+ Settings → Network → Private DNS.
-Limitation: on some enterprise networks and aggressive hotspots, DoH is blocked and the OS falls back to cleartext without a visible warning.
+To turn it on: Firefox about:config → network.trr.mode = 2, Chrome chrome://settings/security → Use secure DNS, Android 9+ Settings → Network → Private DNS.
+The catch: on some enterprise networks and pushy hotspots, DoH is blocked and the OS falls back to clear text with no visible warning.

-Leak #3 — Visible destination IP.
-Even with encrypted SNI and secure DNS, the observer still sees the target server's IP address at IP level.
-Since most major services concentrate their IPs in publicly attributed ranges (Netflix on AWS, Spotify on GCP, major banks on identified ranges), the observer reconstructs the consulted service via reverse lookup or IP databases.
-This is a less precise leak than SNI but sufficient to identify major platforms used.
-The only effective countermeasure is a VPN, which hides the destination IP by encapsulating all traffic into a single IP (the VPN server's).
+Leak #3 - Visible destination IP.
+Even with an encrypted SNI and secure DNS, the watcher still sees the target server's IP address at IP level.
+Most major services pool their IPs in public ranges (Netflix on AWS, Spotify on GCP, major banks on known ranges).
+So the watcher works out the service you used via reverse lookup or IP databases.
+This leak is less precise than SNI but enough to name the major platforms in use.
+The only real fix is a VPN, which hides the destination IP by routing all traffic through one IP (the VPN server's).

-Leak #4 — Timing and volume (traffic analysis).
-Even if all content is encrypted, the temporal profile of connections remains observable.
-A WhatsApp call generates continuous UDP traffic at roughly 30 kbps.
-A Netflix HD session has a burst profile every 4–5 seconds with a characteristic volume.
-A long download is immediately identifiable.
-This passive analysis lets an operator classify usage types without needing to read the content.
-A VPN mitigates traffic analysis without fully neutralising it (bursts remain visible, just aggregated toward a single IP).
+Leak #4 - Timing and volume (traffic analysis).
+Even if all content is encrypted, the timing pattern of connections can still be seen.
+A WhatsApp call makes steady UDP traffic at about 30 kbps.
+A Netflix HD session bursts every 4–5 seconds with a telltale volume.
+A long download is easy to spot.
+This passive analysis lets an operator sort usage types without reading the content.
+A VPN curbs traffic analysis without fully stopping it (bursts stay visible, just pooled toward a single IP).

-Practical conclusion: HTTPS is necessary but not sufficient.
-A VPN is necessary but not sufficient for strict anonymity either (see our complete VPN audit in 9 tests to verify all leaks).
-For everyday hotspot use, HTTPS + VPN with kill switch + DoH if possible is the combination that closes 95% of observable vectors.
+The practical takeaway: HTTPS is needed but not enough.
+A VPN is needed but not enough for strict anonymity either (see our complete VPN audit in 9 tests to check all leaks).
+For everyday hotspot use, HTTPS + VPN with kill switch + DoH if possible is the mix that closes 95% of what can be seen.

 The exact role of a VPN on public Wi-Fi

-Now that we've established what leaks, let's look at precisely what a VPN closes — and what it doesn't.
-Clarity matters here because VPN provider marketing often oversells the protection.
+Now that we know what leaks, let's look at just what a VPN closes - and what it doesn't.
+Clarity matters here, because VPN provider marketing often oversells the protection.

 What a VPN actually does.
-It establishes an encrypted tunnel between your device and a remote VPN server, using a modern protocol (WireGuard, OpenVPN, IKEv2, or proprietary variants NordLynx, Lightway).
-All IP traffic from the device is encapsulated in this tunnel: DNS, SNI, destination IP, application content — everything becomes invisible to the local observer.
-From the hotspot's perspective, your device makes only one single encrypted connection to a single IP, with no distinguishable information about the services consumed.
-This is the most effective structural protection against the six documented attacks above.
+It sets up an encrypted tunnel between your device and a remote VPN server, using a modern protocol (WireGuard, OpenVPN, IKEv2, or the in-house variants NordLynx, Lightway).
+All IP traffic from the device is wrapped in this tunnel: DNS, SNI, destination IP, app content - everything turns invisible to the local watcher.
+From the hotspot's view, your device makes just one encrypted connection to one IP, with no clear sign of the services you use.
+This is the strongest core defence against the six attacks above.

 The tunnel also hides your public IP.
 The sites you visit see the VPN server's IP, not yours.
-On public Wi-Fi, this matters less than for site-side confidentiality (where it's the primary use), but it prevents an attacker who has compromised your traffic from cross-referencing your real IP with other data (database breach, targeted attack).
+On public Wi-Fi, this counts less than for privacy on the site side (where it's the main use).
+But it stops an attacker who has grabbed your traffic from linking your real IP with other data (a database breach, a targeted attack).

-The VPN also bypasses hostile captive portals.
-A modern VPN client can handle the captive portal without exposing application traffic: it brings up the tunnel, detects the captive redirect, presents a dedicated window to validate the terms, then maintains the tunnel for the rest of the session.
-NordVPN, ExpressVPN, and ProtonVPN handle this flow correctly in 2026.
+The VPN also gets past hostile captive portals.
+A modern VPN client can handle the captive portal without exposing app traffic.
+It brings up the tunnel, spots the captive redirect, shows a dedicated window to accept the terms, then keeps the tunnel up for the rest of the session.
+NordVPN, ExpressVPN, and ProtonVPN handle this flow well in 2026.

-Limits — a compromised VPN = same problem.
-You transfer trust from the hotspot to the VPN provider.
-If the provider logs your traffic, or if their jurisdiction compels them to cooperate with authorities, you've gained nothing in terms of strict privacy.
-That's why the independent no-log audit and jurisdiction matter.
+Limits - a leaky VPN = the same problem.
+You move trust from the hotspot to the VPN provider.
+If the provider logs your traffic, or if their country's law forces them to work with the authorities, you've gained nothing in strict privacy terms.
+That's why the independent no-log audit and the provider's country matter.
 NordVPN has published PwC audits (2018, 2020, 2022) and Deloitte audits (2023, 2024).
 ExpressVPN was audited by KPMG (2022) then Cure53 (2024).
-Mullvad has an annual Cure53 audit series since 2020.
-Without this verifiable transparency, a VPN is just trust transfer into a void.
-See our NordVPN review after 8 months of use for the detailed assessment.
+Mullvad has had a yearly Cure53 audit run since 2020.
+Without this proof you can check, a VPN is just trust moved into a void.
+See our Our NordVPN 2026 review for the full write-up.

-Limits — a VPN doesn't fix browser fingerprinting.
-The hotspot operator no longer tracks you, but visited sites can still identify you via browser signals (User-Agent, fonts, Canvas, WebGL, timezone).
+Limits - a VPN doesn't fix browser fingerprinting.
+The hotspot operator no longer tracks you, but the sites you visit can still name you via browser signals (User-Agent, fonts, Canvas, WebGL, timezone).
 The VPN doesn't mask these signals.
 For strict anonymity, you need a hardened browser stack (Firefox resistFingerprinting, Brave, Tor) and full OPSEC.
-Not the scope of everyday public Wi-Fi use, but worth knowing if your needs go further.
+That's beyond everyday public Wi-Fi use, but worth knowing if your needs go further.

-Limits — a VPN doesn't neutralise layer-2 attacks targeting the device.
-If an attacker exploits a flaw in your OS's WPA2 implementation (KRACK 2017, FragAttacks 2021) to directly compromise the Wi-Fi stack, the VPN won't protect you — it encrypts above the IP layer, not below it.
-The fix: keep your OS and firmware up to date, which is sufficient for 99% of real-world cases.
+Limits - a VPN doesn't stop layer-2 attacks aimed at the device.
+If an attacker uses a flaw in your OS's WPA2 code (KRACK 2017, FragAttacks 2021) to hit the Wi-Fi stack head-on, the VPN won't save you - it encrypts above the IP layer, not below it.
+The fix: keep your OS and firmware up to date, which is enough for 99% of real-world cases.

-The EFF Surveillance Self-Defense puts the nuance clearly: a VPN is a trust delegation tool, not an absolute anonymisation tool.
-That's precisely the right reading for public Wi-Fi.
+The EFF Surveillance Self-Defense puts it plainly: a VPN is a trust-delegation tool, not an absolute anonymity tool.
+That's exactly the right way to read it for public Wi-Fi.

 The natural reflex after reading the above: "OK, I'll download a free VPN when I get to the airport."
-Tempting, and partially protective — better than no VPN — but the business model of free VPNs introduces its own risks that you need to understand before relying on them.
+It's tempting, and it does protect in part - better than no VPN.
+But the business model of free VPNs brings its own risks that you need to grasp before you lean on them.

 The free VPN business model.
-Running a global VPN infrastructure is expensive: servers in 30+ countries, bandwidth, support, security teams, independent audits.
-Nobody does this for free out of goodwill.
-"Unlimited free VPNs" finance themselves on data: reselling DNS logs or session metadata to data brokers, injecting ads into HTTP traffic, sometimes running third-party code inside the client.
-The CSIRO 2017 academic study on 283 Android VPN apps — still cited because it remains the most comprehensive baseline analysis on the subject — documented that 38% of apps contained code identified as malware or third-party tracking, and 18% didn't even encrypt traffic despite the promise.
-The situation has partially improved for major players since 2017, but the core business model has not changed.
+Running a global VPN setup costs a lot: servers in 30+ countries, bandwidth, support, security teams, independent audits.
+Nobody does this for free out of kindness.
+"Unlimited free VPNs" pay for it with data: reselling DNS logs or session metadata to data brokers, adding ads to HTTP traffic, and sometimes running third-party code inside the client.
+The CSIRO 2017 academic study on 283 Android VPN apps - still cited because it stays the most thorough baseline study on the subject - found that 38% of apps held code flagged as malware or third-party tracking, and 18% didn't even encrypt traffic despite the promise.
+Things have got a bit better for the big players since 2017, but the core business model has not changed.

-Documented cases.
-Hola VPN, popular between 2010 and 2018, literally sold its free users' bandwidth to its paid service Luminati (now Bright Data) — each free user became an exit node for corporate clients, sometimes used for fraudulent purposes without informed consent.
-Free Hotspot Shield was the subject of an FTC complaint in 2017 for data collection and ad injection despite the "no logs" promise.
-More recently, several free VPN apps on the Android Play Store were removed in 2023–2024 for excessive data collection, with no public communication on the exact number of users affected.
+Logged cases.
+Hola VPN, popular between 2010 and 2018, literally sold its free users' bandwidth to its paid service Luminati (now Bright Data).
+Each free user became an exit node for corporate clients, at times used for fraud without informed consent.
+Free Hotspot Shield faced an FTC complaint in 2017 for data collection and ad injection despite the "no logs" promise.
+More recently, several free VPN apps on the Android Play Store were pulled in 2023–2024 for excess data collection, with no public word on how many users were hit.

 Honest exceptions.
-Two freemiums have distinguished themselves as less toxic than average: ProtonVPN Free (Swiss, freemium model funded by paid Mail/VPN/Drive subscribers, audited by Securitum in 2023, documented no-log) and Windscribe Free (Canadian, 10 GB/month, freemium model funded by paid subscribers).
-These are the two free options that can reasonably be recommended for occasional hotspot use.
-The others — Hide.me Free, AtlasVPN, and the dozens of no-name Android apps — are best avoided by default.
+Two freemiums stand out as less toxic than the rest: ProtonVPN Free (Swiss, a freemium model paid for by paid Mail/VPN/Drive members, audited by Securitum in 2023, with a logged no-log policy) and Windscribe Free (Canadian, 10 GB/month, a freemium model paid for by paid members).
+These are the two free options you can fairly suggest for the odd hotspot use.
+The others - Hide.me Free, AtlasVPN, and the dozens of no-name Android apps - are best avoided by default.

-Pragmatic alternative: the 30-day money-back trial.
-Top-3 VPNs (NordVPN, ExpressVPN, Surfshark) all offer a full refund within the first 30 days, no questions asked.
-In practice this is better than a freemium: you get access to the full infrastructure (audit, kill switch, high throughput, streaming unblock, 24/7 support) for a month, and get your money back if you're not convinced.
-Our truth about free VPN trials precisely compares each provider's refund terms and explains why this entry route is more protective than a freemium in practice.
+A down-to-earth option: the 30-day money-back trial.
+Top-3 VPNs (NordVPN, ExpressVPN, Surfshark) all give a full refund within the first 30 days, no questions asked.
+In practice this beats a freemium.
+You get the full setup (audit, kill switch, high throughput, streaming unblock, 24/7 support) for a month, and get your money back if you're not sold.
+Our truth about free VPN trials lines up each provider's refund terms and explains why this entry route protects you better than a freemium in practice.

 Public Wi-Fi security checklist 2026

-Here is the complete operational sequence, in two phases — before and during connection.
-Everything is applicable in 2–3 minutes once the routine is established, and covers all six documented attacks above.
+Here is the full routine, in two phases - before and during connection.
+It all fits in 2–3 minutes once the routine is set, and it covers all six logged attacks above.

-Before connecting — 5 checks.
-First, verify the SSID with staff: at the hotel front desk, conference registration, café counter.
-Refuse any SSID whose name differs, even slightly (extra space, different case, unanounced _Free or _Guest suffix).
-Second, enable the VPN before joining the Wi-Fi: launch the client, wait for visual confirmation the tunnel is up, then join the network.
-The VPN will be ready to encrypt from the first outgoing request.
-Third, verify the kill switch is active in system mode (not just "per application" mode, which lets traffic from other apps through).
-Fourth, disable auto-connect to open networks: iOS Settings → Wi-Fi → Auto-Join Hotspot → Ask; Android Settings → Network → Wi-Fi → Preferences → Auto-connect → Off for open networks.
-Fifth, disable file sharing and network discovery: Windows in "Public Network" mode, macOS AirDrop on Contacts Only, Linux verify that avahi-daemon and Samba are not listening on the Wi-Fi interface.
+Before connecting - 5 checks.
+First, check the SSID with staff: at the hotel front desk, conference sign-in, café counter.
+Refuse any SSID whose name differs, even a little (an extra space, different case, an unannounced _Free or _Guest suffix).
+Second, turn on the VPN before you join the Wi-Fi: launch the client, wait for the visual sign that the tunnel is up, then join the network.
+The VPN will be set to encrypt from the first request out.
+Third, check the kill switch is on in system mode (not just "per app" mode, which lets traffic from other apps through).
+Fourth, turn off auto-connect to open networks: iOS Settings → Wi-Fi → Auto-Join Hotspot → Ask; Android Settings → Network → Wi-Fi → Preferences → Auto-connect → Off for open networks.
+Fifth, turn off file sharing and network discovery: Windows in "Public Network" mode, macOS AirDrop on Contacts Only, Linux check that avahi-daemon and Samba are not listening on the Wi-Fi interface.

-During connection — 5 checks.
-First, verify the tunnel status in the VPN client: no error notification, no unexpected server switch.
-Second, test for leaks in 30 seconds with our DNS Leak Test tool, which covers DNS, WebRTC, and IPv6 in a single pass.
-The per-OS fix details are documented in our DNS leak test guide.
+During connection - 5 checks.
+First, check the tunnel status in the VPN client: no error notice, no surprise server switch.
+Second, test for leaks in 30 seconds with our DNS Leak Test tool, which covers DNS, WebRTC, and IPv6 in one pass.
+The per-OS fix details are laid out in our DNS leak test guide.
 Third, confirm the visible IP with our My IP tool: it should show the VPN server's IP, not the hotspot's.
-Fourth, never enter any credentials on the captive portal beyond a simple "I accept" click.
-If the portal asks for email, Google login, or phone number, close it immediately and try another network.
-Fifth, keep the VPN active throughout the session, never turn it off "just to quickly download a file".
-A one-second disconnection is enough to leak a session cookie or a sensitive DNS query.
-Our quick method to verify your VPN is working lists the minimum checks to do at the start of each session to confirm tunnel integrity.
+Fourth, never enter any logins on the captive portal beyond a simple "I accept" click.
+If the portal asks for an email, Google login, or phone number, close it at once and try another network.
+Fifth, keep the VPN on for the whole session, never turn it off "just to quickly grab a file".
+A one-second drop is enough to leak a session cookie or a sensitive DNS query.
+Our quick method to verify your VPN is working lists the bare-minimum checks to run at the start of each session to confirm the tunnel holds.

 Useful internal tools to keep handy.
-My IP tool to verify the actual observed exit point.
+My IP tool to check the real exit point seen.
 DNS Leak Test tool for DNS + WebRTC + IPv6 in 30 seconds.
-Our published testing methodology details the full procedure we apply internally before each review.
+Our published testing methodology lays out the full steps we run in-house before each review.

 Special cases: airport, hotel, conference, café

 Not all public hotspots carry the same risks.
-Here is a map of the four most common contexts, with vectors specific to each and priority actions.
+Here is a map of the four most common settings, with the vectors specific to each and the actions to take first.

-Airport — captive portal and HTTPS challenge.
-Airport Wi-Fi is notoriously complex technically: very high traffic density, captive portal often requiring email or boarding card, some protocols blocked (standard OpenVPN on port 1194 is sometimes blocked).
-Best practice: use a VPN that can automatically switch to obfuscated protocols (WireGuard on port 443 disguised as HTTPS, or Stealth mode on Mullvad and ProtonVPN).
-NordVPN's "Obfuscated Servers" work even on the most restrictive hotspots.
-Secondary risk: Evil Twin campaigns documented by Krebs on Security in 2024 at several Asian airports — always verify the SSID with reception staff.
+Airport - captive portal and HTTPS hurdle.
+Airport Wi-Fi is famously tricky on the tech side: very heavy traffic, a captive portal that often asks for an email or boarding card, and some protocols blocked (standard OpenVPN on port 1194 is sometimes blocked).
+Best practice: use a VPN that can switch on its own to hidden protocols (WireGuard on port 443 dressed up as HTTPS, or Stealth mode on Mullvad and ProtonVPN).
+NordVPN's "Obfuscated Servers" work even on the strictest hotspots.
+Side risk: Evil Twin campaigns logged by Krebs on Security in 2024 at several Asian airports - always check the SSID with reception staff.

-Hotel — internal tracking and commercial profiling.
-Hotel chains make heavy use of managed Wi-Fi infrastructure — Cisco Meraki, Aruba Networks, Ruckus.
-These solutions include analytics modules that log session durations, data volumes, DNS-level visited sites, and cross-reference this data with the guest profile (room number, length of stay, visit frequency).
-This is rarely used for malicious purposes but is often resold to third-party marketing providers.
-An active VPN closes this leak — the hotel only sees an encrypted tunnel to a remote server, not the sites visited.
-Secondary risk: on hotels with a shared-password Wi-Fi (a single password for all guests), any connected client can potentially sniff other guests' traffic in promiscuous mode — VPN mandatory.
+Hotel - internal tracking and ad profiling.
+Hotel chains lean hard on managed Wi-Fi gear - Cisco Meraki, Aruba Networks, Ruckus.
+These tools include analytics modules that log session times, data volumes, and the sites you visit at DNS level, then tie this to the guest profile (room number, length of stay, how often you visit).
+This is rarely used for harm, but it is often resold to third-party marketing firms.
+An active VPN closes this leak - the hotel only sees an encrypted tunnel to a remote server, not the sites you visit.
+Side risk: at hotels with a shared-password Wi-Fi (one password for all guests), any connected client may sniff other guests' traffic in promiscuous mode - a VPN is a must.

-Conference and event — deliberate Evil Twin and fingerprinting.
-Professional conference Wi-Fi attracts hacker demonstrations — not always hostile, sometimes educational, but the Evil Twin risk is high.
-At DEF CON and BlackHat for years, the "Wall of Sheep" exercise publicly displays credentials intercepted on the conference's own Wi-Fi.
-At less paranoid events (corporate conferences, trade shows), the risk drops but doesn't disappear.
-The fix: mandatory active VPN, SSID verification with organisers (often on the badge), refusal of any alternative SSID detected with the same name.
-At some events, a corporate VPN (Cisco AnyConnect, enterprise OpenVPN) replaces the commercial VPN — check IT policy before arriving.
+Conference and event - set-up Evil Twin and fingerprinting.
+Pro conference Wi-Fi draws hacker demos - not always hostile, sometimes for teaching, but the Evil Twin risk is high.
+At DEF CON and BlackHat for years, the "Wall of Sheep" event shows in public the logins grabbed on the conference's own Wi-Fi.
+At calmer events (corporate conferences, trade shows), the risk drops but doesn't vanish.
+The fix: an active VPN is a must, check the SSID with the organisers (often on the badge), and refuse any other SSID you spot with the same name.
+At some events, a corporate VPN (Cisco AnyConnect, enterprise OpenVPN) takes the place of the commercial one - check the IT policy before you arrive.

-Café and restaurant — classic sniffing and operational weakness.
-The most ordinary and most frequent scenario: Starbucks Wi-Fi, independent café, restaurant.
-Password displayed at the counter or no password at all.
-Risk #1: packet sniffing by another present client.
-Risk #2: generally low technical quality (no client isolation, no security monitoring, router firmware rarely updated).
-Risk #3: connection duration often prolonged (users working on site for several hours), which increases the exposure window.
-The fix remains the same: VPN with kill switch, disabled file sharing, avoid entering sensitive credentials where possible.
-This is the use case where a VPN with "auto-connect on unsecured Wi-Fi" (a setting available on NordVPN, ExpressVPN, ProtonVPN mobile) makes the most sense: you no longer think about it, the tunnel comes up automatically.
+Café and restaurant - plain sniffing and weak setup.
+The most ordinary and most common case: Starbucks Wi-Fi, an indie café, a restaurant.
+The password is shown at the counter, or there is none.
+Risk #1: packet sniffing by another client there.
+Risk #2: low build quality in general (no client isolation, no security watch, router firmware rarely updated).
+Risk #3: the session often runs long (people work on site for hours), which widens the window of exposure.
+The fix stays the same: VPN with kill switch, file sharing off, and avoid entering sensitive logins where you can.
+This is the case where a VPN with "auto-connect on unsecured Wi-Fi" (a setting on NordVPN, ExpressVPN, ProtonVPN mobile) helps the most.
+You no longer think about it; the tunnel comes up on its own.

 Going further

-Public Wi-Fi in 2026 remains an intrinsically observable medium — it is its physical nature to share radio waves between all clients in the same cell.
-HTTPS has drastically reduced content readability but lets enough metadata through to reconstruct your activity.
-A VPN with a kill switch closes the structural leaks, provided it is correctly configured and hosted by a transparent provider.
-For the majority of use cases — travel, café, hotel, airport — the combination top-3 VPN + system kill switch + auto-connect on unsecured Wi-Fi is more than adequate and invisible once configured.
+Public Wi-Fi in 2026 is still a medium that can be watched by its very nature - it shares radio waves among all clients in the same cell.
+HTTPS has cut content readability a lot, but it lets enough metadata through to rebuild your activity.
+A VPN with a kill switch closes the deep leaks, as long as it is set up right and run by an open provider.
+For most cases - travel, café, hotel, airport - the mix top-3 VPN + system kill switch + auto-connect on unsecured Wi-Fi is more than enough and invisible once set up.

-For high-stakes uses (journalist in a sensitive zone, protected source, political research), you need to stack Tor over the VPN, a dedicated machine, a hardened browser — OPSEC level that goes beyond the scope of this guide.
-And to regularly verify that your VPN is actually doing its job, our complete audit in 9 tests remains the reference sequence to apply once per quarter.
+For high-stakes uses (a journalist in a sensitive zone, a protected source, political research), you need to stack Tor over the VPN, a dedicated machine, and a hardened browser - an OPSEC level beyond the scope of this guide.
+And to check often that your VPN is really doing its job, our complete audit in 9 tests stays the go-to run to apply once a quarter.

-On public Wi-Fi, the VPN cuts passive collection of your network flows, but doesn't protect a reused password on a compromised site or one exposed by a phishing site.
-NordPass logically completes the stack: 256-bit XChaCha20 encryption, Cure53 audit 2024, cross-device sync, free plan to get started.
-Premium at $1.69/month on a 2-year commitment.
-Think of it as a VPN companion — not a replacement.
+On public Wi-Fi, the VPN cuts passive capture of your network flows, but it doesn't guard a reused password on a breached site or one leaked by a phishing site.
+NordPass rounds out the stack: 256-bit XChaCha20 encryption, Cure53 audit 2024, sync across devices, and a free plan to start.
+Premium at $1.69/month on a 2-year plan.
+Think of it as a VPN companion - not a stand-in.

 - DNS + WebRTC + IPv6 combined test →All 3 major leaks in a single 30-second pass